 A person employed as a district or university intern shall be classified as a probationary employee.
-Following completion of the internship, if he/she is reelected by the district to serve in a position requiring certification qualifications for the next succeeding school year, he/she the employee shall continue to be classified as a probationary employee during that year.
+Following completion of the internship, if reelected by the district to serve in a position requiring certification qualifications for the next succeeding school year, the employee shall continue to be classified as a probationary employee during that year.
 (Education Code 44466, 44885.5)